 1. A concise and coherent project plan, max.
 10 pages on the basis of the Guidelines for TREM#2 and see tips for drafting a project plan the FAQ.

 2. A budget and planning: concrete for Phase 1 and looking ahead to Phase 2, max.
 2 pages:

 The Fund's support is specifically intended for the implementation of the design, designers, makers and hours for the organization.
 The maximum hourly rate is set at €65.00/hour (excluding VAT).
 When drawing up the budget bear in mind any VAT obligations, where applicable.
 In case of doubt, always contact the regional tax office first.

 3. CVs of those involved, max.
 2 pages in total.

 4. Where relevant, a portfolio with information about relevant prior projects.

-5. Certificate of registration from a Chamber of Commerce (KvK) that is less than one year old.
+5. Certificate of registration from the Dutch Chamber of Commerce (KvK) that is less than one year old.

 6. Representative image for the Fund's communication purposes.

 The Subsidy Regulations specify costs that are excluded from funding by Creative Industries Fund NL.